 That concept is supported by the second fact: 79% of fatal boating accident victims drowned.
 Of those drowning victims, 86% were not wearing a life jacket.

 And although we can’t survey people who drowned, (because they’re dead or fish-bait) most who were not wearing a PFD (personal flotation device) would probably have boasted beforehand that they didn’t need to wear one because… “What?
 Me worry?
 Heck, I’m a decent swimmer!”
 Kinda makes you wonder if they thought about that as they took their last lung-full of water before they passed out and drowned?

 All of that makes the third fact pretty simple logic; It’s pretty darn hard to drown if you’re wearing your life jacket.
 So why were those hundreds of fatal drowning victims each year not wearing a PFD?
 That’s what we’ll decode here both in the content of this webpage, in the video here, and for students and teachers to learn from each other in the fun, interactive lesson activity at the bottom of this page.

-Of course there are other reasons that people get into trouble on the water.
-In fact there are soooo many reasons and circumstances that it’s too much to try and cover here.
+Of course, there are other reasons that people get into trouble on the water.
+In fact, there are so many reasons and circumstances that it’s too much to try and cover here.
 If you’d like to research those details, explore the boating safety website of our educational partner here, The U.S. Coast Guard.
-You can also download their 2019 Recreational-Boating-Statistics here or below (that’s part of the homework assignment in the classroom or distance learning "educational" section).
 And before you ever try operating a boat, you really should:

 The information in our video and on this page was made possible by our educational partners.
 To learn more about Getting Families Fishing and boating safely, click on their logos below to explore their websites.